3mdeb/96boards-docs-wiki/ODPi-BigTop-Hadoop-configuration-and-Running.md

 *  If for some weird reason, if you notice the config files (core-site.xml, hdfs-site.xml, etc) are empty.

-    You may have delete all the packages and re-run the steps of installation from scratch.
+    You may have to delete all the packages and re-run the steps of installation from scratch.

 *  Error while formatting namenode
 With the following command: